 From the 16th century, tea ceremonies became more minimalistic, with drinks in shades of brown and green, giving more emphasis to matcha.
 Each action in the ceremony was executed precisely and elegantly to highlight its importance.

-“The tea ceremony gives you a precious moment of encountering with other guests.
+“The tea ceremony gives you a precious moment of encountering other guests.
 A good cup of tea makes people united; it has magical power.
 The tea ceremony is an important dining experience at my restaurant because it’s a symbol of unity and peace as well as caring for one another.”
 Namae Shinobu, L’effervesence

-High-quality matchas can be found across the country but in particular in Kyoto.
+High-quality matcha can be found across the country but in particular in Kyoto.
 The first place to start cultivating green tea was a small town called Uji in Kyoto, and since then it has grown in popularity.

 Matcha can be commonly found in cafes.
 It has an earthy, bright, and sweet taste, which pairs perfectly with wagashi (Japanese sweets).

 Matcha tea lattes and matcha frappuccinos are very common.
 These can be found in most cafes and even in Starbucks.
-While the grade and quality of the matcha is not as high as that found in traditional tea houses, the balance of sweetness and earthiness in these drinks makes them delicious!
+While the grade and quality of the matcha are not as high as that found in traditional tea houses, the balance of sweetness and earthiness in these drinks makes them delicious!
 Matcha is without a doubt the most must-try drink in Japan.